 - iii.
-Non-Specified Investments are defined as investments assessed by the GIS Participants to be appropriate and prudent, but not meeting the one or more of the Specified Investments criteria. - iv.
-Reflecting increased market risk and difficulties in diversifying, this strategy includes the highly secure option of UK Residential Mortgage Backed Securities, which provides a genuine diversification away from institutional credit risk and additional options for secured lending, enabling limits to be increased with existing counterparties in exchange for security of some sort of asset in the event of the borrower becoming insolvent.
+Non-Specified Investments are defined as investments assessed by the GIS Participants to be appropriate and prudent, but not meeting the Specified Investments criteria. - iv.
+Reflecting increased market risk and difficulties in diversifying, this strategy includes the highly secure option of UK Residential Mortgage Backed Securities, which provides a genuine diversification away from institutional credit risk and additional options for secured lending, enabling limits to be increased with existing counterparties in exchange for security of some sort of asset in the event of the borrower becoming insolvent. - v.

-v.
 RMBS